Roinet bets on rural motor insurance with Kavach platform, expects 3X growth in 12 months - BusinessToday

 Roinet Insurance Brokers has launched a new motor insurance distribution platform, Roinet Kavach, aimed at expanding insurance penetration in rural and semi-urban India through its last-mile point-of-sale person (POSP) network.
-The company expects strong growth over the next year and has set a target of ₹6–7 crore in gross merchandise value (GMV) by FY26, with motor insurance projected to contribute nearly half of total revenue.
+The company expects 2.5X–3X growth over the next 6–12 months and is targeting a GMV of ₹100 crore by FY27, with motor insurance projected to contribute 35% of revenue.

 The platform is designed to address one of the biggest gaps in India’s insurance market — low adoption in smaller towns and villages.
 Roinet said it is leveraging its network of more than 70,000 rural touchpoints to reach customers who are buying insurance for the first time.
 According to the company, around 65 percent of current buyers are first-time policyholders, with early demand strongest in Uttar Pradesh, Bihar, Rajasthan, Maharashtra, Tamil Nadu and parts of the North-East.